cidkagenow/speedrunstark/README.md

 ## Checkpoint 2: 🔑 Rigged Contract

-Start by creating a `receive()` function in the `RiggedRoll.sol` contract to allow it to receive Eth.
+Start by creating a `receive()` function in the `RiggedRoll.cairo` contract to allow it to receive Eth.
 This will allow us to fund the RiggedRoll contract from the faucet which is required for our contract to call the `rollTheDice()` function.

 Next add a `riggedRoll()` function.
 This function should predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.